haxe-continuation/haxe-continuation/README.md

 haxe-continuation
 =================

+An *asynchronous functions* is a function that accept its last parameter as a callback function.
-If a function's last parameter is a callback function, it is an *asynchronous function*. **haxe-continuation** enables you to write an asynchronous function like a synchronization function, and automatically transform the function in *continuation-passing style (CPS)*.
+And **haxe-continuation** is a macro library enables you to invoke and write asynchronous functions like a synchronization function, and automatically transform the function into *continuation-passing style (CPS)*.
 That means you can write code looks like *multithreading* without platform multithreading support.